-Your health care provider may order a follow-up biopsy or blood work several months after the diagnosis and treatment.
+Your provider may order a follow-up biopsy or blood work several months after the diagnosis and treatment.
 These serve as a final confirmation of the disease.

-Even a small amount of gluten may damage your intestine -- even if it does not cause any symptoms.
-That's why sticking to the diet is so important.
+Even a small amount of gluten may damage your intestine, even if it does not cause any symptoms.
+That is why sticking to the diet is so important.

-Do not start a gluten-free diet before being diagnosed with celiac disease.
+DO NOT start a gluten-free diet before seeking a diagnosis for celiac disease.
 Doing so will make it hard for your doctor to test you for the disease.
 If you are not able to absorb enough of some vitamins and nutrients, your doctor may prescribe vitamin and mineral supplements.
 Occasionally, doctors may prescribe corticosteroids, such as prednisone, for short-term use or if you have refractory sprue.